 F-1 students may work up to 40 hours per week during periods when school is not in session or during summer vacation.

 - Between terms or semesters

-- Students may work more than 20 hours per week starting the day after the last day of the final exam period up until the start of the next term/semester
+- The day after the last day of the final exam period up until the start of the next term/semester

 - Vacation/Break (ie. Thanksgiving Recess, Winter Break/Vacation, Spring Break)